Quick Answer

 - The root cause is coupling tests to DOM structure via CSS selectors and XPath

-- Real bugs still get caught — self-healing only skips false failures from UI changes
+- Real bugs still get caught — self-healing only eliminates false failures from UI changes

 - Migration is gradual: start with your most-maintained tests, run both suites in parallel, phase out the old one